What is MCT oil?

 MCT oil is vastly superior as it comprises only the key medium chain fats that are readily converted into energy and ketones which help facilitate a state of ketosis.
 As a general guide you would need to take six tablespoons of coconut oil to gain the same amount of those helpful medium chain triglycerides found in just one tablespoon of True MCT oil.

-KETO AND INTERMITTENT FASTING
+MCT OIL FOR KETO AND INTERMITTENT FASTING

 There are lots of different fasting strategies including time restricted eating, intermittent fasting, keto fasting and clean fasting which differ in their nutrition guidelines but share common challenges in times when tiredness, fatigue, hunger and energy dips may test your staying power.
 The most challenging time is typically the last few hours of your fast which is likely to be the first few hours of your day.